NamalSanjaya/web-pages-analyzer/README.md

 #### `make docker-run` - Run docker image
 #### `make docker-run-prebuilt` - Run prebuilt docker image from dockerhub

+## System Scalability
+The web-pages-analyzer does not maintain internal state between requests.
+Each analysis operation is independent and self-contained.
+Therefore we can horizontal scaling across multiple instances without session affinity.

 ## Future Improvements
 - Implement multiple goroutines to parallelly get the HTML version, title & other fields since they are independent.
 - Add Redis cache for frequently analyzed web pages
 - Process large HTML documents in chunks to reduce memory usage